200percentmicky/chadmusic/docs/setup/configuration.md

 Deletes any slash commands that are no longer valid to the bot.
 Do not use this variable if you have multiple programs controlling one bot account.

 ## Adding Cookies
 Starting in 2023.5.0, a new cookie system has been implemented replacing the `YOUTUBE_COOKIE` variable.
 This method should be easier to implement for your use case, but is completely optional.
 ALso, with the new cookie system, you're not just limited to one cookie.
-THe new system will allow you to use more than one cookie!
+The new system will allow you to use more than one cookie!
 You can learn more on how to use the new cookie system by following the guide below.

 [Using cookies](https://distube.js.org/#/docs/DisTube/main/general/cookie){ .md-button }